hughluo/paper/distributed_file_systems/The_Google_File_System.md

 ## Contribution
 * GFS illustrates how to handle files in the environment of large-scale data processing workloads on commodity hardware.
-* It introduced atomic record appends to deal with large files, derives the HDFS in futher.
+* It introduced atomic record appends to deal with large files, differentiate from previous DFS.

-## Different Situation than previous DFS
+* It derives the HDFS in futher.

+## Assumption
 * component failures are the norm
 * files are huge (Multi-GB)
-* mutated by appending than overwriting

-## Assumption

 * large streaming read and small random reads
 * multi clients that concurrently append to the same file
 * high sustained bandwidth more important than low latency